dowster/bmw-obc/docs/display-protocol.md

 # 80s BMW On-Board Computer Display Protocol

+## Display wiring

+Looking at the 5 pin header on the PCB there is a + marking near the "top" which I'll use as pin 1.
+To keep it simple, Pin 1 on the PCB header connects to Pin 1 on the ribbon cable from the display.

+- Pin 1 is possibly the +5v feed.
+- Pin 2 seems to be a PWM signal to control the opacity of the LCD segments (what to drive this with?)
+- Pin 3 the data line
+- Pin 4 is the clock signal
+- Pin 5 is the ground

+Message protocol
+- Send Preamble
+- Send 24 data messages (12 bytes)
+- During the pause on the last message set the data line high just before setting clock low

 ## Display Layout

 | Digit 1 | Digit 2 | Colon 1 | Digit 3 | Digit 4 | Digit 5 | Digit 6 | Colon 2 | Digit 7 | Digit 8 |